Security on untrusted networks #

 drop_src_path_prefix_parts: 1

-The configuration above enables proxying all requests that start with the path prefix /cold/select/ to the backend at http://victoria-logs-cold:9428, and requests with the path prefix /hot/select/ to the backend located at http://victoria-logs-hot:9428.
+The configuration above enables proxying requests with the path prefix /cold/select/ to the backend at http://victoria-logs-cold:9428, and requests with the path prefix /hot/select/ to the backend at http://victoria-logs-hot:9428.
+The backends can be either single-node instances of VictoriaLogs or vmauth in front of vlselect nodes in VictoriaLogs cluster .
+See how to set up vmauth in front on multiple vlselect nodes .

 Tenant-based request proxying #

-The following vmauth config proxies /select/* requests with the AccountID: 0 HTTP header to the long-term VictoriaLogs instance or cluster, while requests with the AccountID: 1 HTTP header are proxied to the short-term VictoriaLogs instance or cluster.
+The following vmauth config proxies /select/* requests with the AccountID: 0 HTTP header ( tenant ) to the long-term VictoriaLogs instance or cluster, while requests with the AccountID: 1 HTTP header are proxied to the short-term VictoriaLogs instance or cluster:

 unauthorized_user: